Rihsabmohd/TokenMCP/README.md

 Use read-only public Solana wallets when querying balances

-🤝 Contributions
-Want to extend the server or add new tools?
-PRs and feedback are welcome!

-📄 License
-MIT – See LICENSE

-✅ Final Notes
+## ✅ Final Notes
 You must set both BIRDEYE_API_KEY and HELIUS_RPC_URL in your environment.

 This server will not boot without them.

 Run the inspector before connecting to Claude to ensure everything works.

+## 🤝 Contributions
+Want to extend the server or add new tools?
+PRs and feedback are welcome!